-There are two major entitled projects with known square footage, and one proposed project with unknown square footage.
-First, the Aston Properties Super Target south of NC 49 has been approved for 800,000 square feet of retail.
-This project will likely be completed between 2010 and 2020.
+There are two major entitled projects in the Study Area with known square footage.
+A third site has received approval on the sketch plan.
+First, the Aston Properties retail development south of NC 49 has been approved for 800,000 square feet of retail space, reportedly anchored by a Super Target.
+It is anticipated that the site will be fully developed between 2010 and 2020.